 Please help us in these efforts by reading the material below and learning how to identify and stop the threat of bedbugs.

 Identifying and Dealing with Bedbugs

-This document outlines steps to take if you think you have a bedbug infestation.
+This document outlines steps to take if you think you have a bedbug infestation, as well as the steps the campus will take to assist you.
 You will find photos, and information about who to contact and what to do next.

 Packing Check List - How to Leave the Bedbugs Behind

 If bedbugs are found on campus, they often have traveled in linens, clothing, and furnishings that are brought to campus.
 Knowing this, we offer the following advice If your home/room is being treated: